 I have other memories, too.
 I can almost feel those frigid mornings on the Mississippi, slipping along the top of the icy water in our aluminum boat, heading for our favorite small-mouth bass lake.
 Remember the day we hit that big bass with our propeller?

 When I’d get a backlash after a bad cast, you’d let me fish with your pole and reel while you worked on mine.
 And sometimes I’d foul your reel before you even got mine untangled.
 You’d just remind me then of some things I might be forgetting to do.
 I remember the look on your face when we’d drift along the calm surface of the lake as the sun peaked up over the horizon.
 I love the outdoors because you loved it and showed us your feelings and about the beauty of it all.
 You taught us to value God’s creation.

 This morning, Jason caught a pretty good walleye from the shore here before breakfast.
 I thought he was going to lose it a dozen times, but he finally dragged it in.
-You can image the look on his face as he held it up for us all to see.
+You can imagine the look on his face as he held it up for us all to see.

 Gabriel has fished for hours without a bite; but he doesn’t seem a bit discouraged.
-I used to stand at the end of the dock at Balsam Lake and just as I see him doing today – patient, steadfast, cast after cast, fishing on into the night.
+I used to stand at the end of the dock and just as I see him doing today – patient, steadfast, cast after cast, fishing on into the night.
 The mosquitoes make no difference at all.
 There is a lot of you in me, and a lot of me in him.

 So many images are coming back.
 When I was little, I would sneak into your room at night, slip under the covers, snuggle up close to your warm body and sleep with my head on your powerful arm.
 With a father this strong and warm and close, who could ever hurt me?
 How could I ever be afraid?
 Now I know why my kids want to hold my hand, and why they like to sneak into my bed at night and sleep with their heads on my arm.